keliles/poker_calculator_from_scratch/README.md

 The implementation is built from scratch in Python using only numpy, pandas, and itertools.
 It incudes hand ranking logic, probability calculations, and tie resolution — without relying on poker-specific libraries.

+Entering post-fop hands with less than 4 players is the best use case since >3 players means ties between different players begin to occur and the script doesn't handle those individually...yet.

 ## Features 😎

 1. Accurate hand evaluation (pairs → straight flush) with subranking and further for tie resolution.